Day 1: We backpacked from Onion Valley to camp at Flower Lake and also visited Matlock Lake

 We took a few photos at the trailhead, then began the long climb up the switchbacks in the sun.

 It was cool when we started, at 7:30am, but soon it grew warm.
-We paused often in the shade of trees, and contemplated the view back east, down into nearby Onion Valley, and the Owens Valley a mile below.
-We took plenty of rests and stopped to check things out, or to eat some snack.
+We paused often in the shade of trees, and contemplated the view back east, down into nearby Onion Valley, and to the Owens Valley a mile below.
+We took plenty of rests and stopped whenever we felt like it. to check things out, or to eat some snack.
 Vicki even took a nap or two along the way.
+It was all part of the plan.

-Video of Independence Creek as it cascades down toward Onion Valley from Little Pothole Lake
+Video of Independence Creek as it cascaded down toward Onion Valley from Little Pothole Lake

 We made it to Little Pothole Lake, with its twin waterfalls, and took another break.
 We were now at 10,000 feet elevation, about two-thirds of the way to our destination.
 We only had one more set of hot sunny switchbacks to hike and the climbing part of our day would be over.